German attacks on Nauru: Attacks on Nauru

 Fortunately for the Germans, Emirau was one of the few islands in the region to not have a Royal Australian Navy-supplied radio to contact the Australian authorities.
 The two European families on the island provided the released prisoners with supplies, and sent a canoe to Kavieng in New Ireland to notify the Australian colonial government.
 A schooner was dispatched to bring additional supplies to Emirau, and arrived there on 24 December.
 The colonial administrator of New Britain and further supplies was also flown to Emirau on board a flying boat.
 The released prisoners were embarked onto the steamer Nellore on 29 December to be transported to Townsville in Queensland, where they arrived on 1 January 1941.
 They provided useful intelligence on the German raiders' operations, and the German Naval Staff issued a directive on 19 February 1941 prohibiting raiders from releasing further prisoners.

 The three German ships parted company after leaving Emirau on 21 December.
 Orion proceeded to Lamutrik and then Maug in the Mariana Islands to overhaul her engines, Kulmerland went to Japan, and only Komet continued operations in the South Pacific.
 She attempted to lay mines off Rabaul on 24 December using her motor boat, but this project was abandoned when the boat's engines failed.

 Komet returned to Nauru following the unsuccessful attempt to mine Rabaul, and arrived off the island at 05:45 on the morning of 27 December.
 After issuing a warning for those on shore to not use radio and signalling her intent to destroy the phosphate loading plant, she opened fire at 06:40.
-The bombardment lasted for about an hour, during which time the raider wrecked the loading plant, oil tanks, boats, buildings and mooring buoys.
-Following this attack, she sailed to the south-east and Nauru broadcast news of the attack to Australia.
-This was the last visit of German ships to Nauru during the war, and Komet transferred her activities to the Indian Ocean.
+The bombardment lasted for about an hour, during which the raider wrecked the loading plant, oil tanks, boats, buildings and mooring buoys.
+Following this attack, she sailed to the southeast and Nauru broadcast news of the attack to Australia.
+This was the last visit of German ships to Nauru during the war, and Komet moved to the Indian Ocean.